tapjs/stack-utils/readme.md

 The path to the current working directory.
 File names in the stack trace will be shown relative to this directory.

+##### wrapCallSite

+Type: `function(CallSite)`

+A function that will wrap the CallSite processed by the `StackUtils.capture()` function.
+The CallSite gets passed as a parameter to this function, and the function should return a new object wrapping the CallSite.
+Providing a CallSite wrapper enables the use of StackUtils with a source mapping module.

 ### StackUtils.nodeInternals()